KeesStraatman/click_line-Tool/README.md

 # Draw line between two points

-This macro will draw a line between two points created via mouse click
+This macro will draw a line between two points created via mouse click.
+You can create as many lines as you want.

 # Download code
 Select the file "Click_line tool.ijm" and select "Raw" from the right side menu.
 Select all the code and copy and paste this into the text editor from ImageJ/Fiji (File > New > Text Window).
 Alternatively, you can download all files via the green "Code" button as a ZIP file and extract the macro file.
 Save this file in your macros sub-folder within the ImageJ or Fiji folder with the name Click_line tool.ijm.